aazaff/quantitativeFossils.R/README.md

 ##### softCull( )
 ````
-# A duplicate of cullMatrix( ) that returns NA when there are no samples or taxa left
+# A variant of cullMatrix( ) that returns NA when there are no samples or taxa left
 # rather than throwing an error.
 Useful when culling multiple matrices in a loop,
 # and you would rather skip depauperate matrices than break the loop.
 # Not recommended otherwise.
-Modified by A.Z.

 # Parameter x is a community matrix, no default.
 # Parameter minOccurrences is the minimum number of occurrences for each taxon, default = 2